What Is Net Use Command and How to Map a Network Drive with It - Qiling

 Step 1: Search Command Prompt and select Command Prompt (Admin).

-Step 2: Type the mentioned command in the Command Prompt window and press Enter net use [Drive:] \\[ComputerName\ShareName].
-For example, to map the root of the shared folder named Share on ComputerName to the Z: drive, type the following command and press Enter: net use z: \\computername\share
+Step 2: To map a shared folder to a drive letter, open the Command Prompt window and type the command "net use [Drive:] \\[ComputerName\ShareName]" and press Enter.
+For example, to map the root of the shared folder named Share on ComputerName to the Z: drive, type "net use z: \\computername\share" and press Enter.

 map a network drive using net use

-Note: If you want to use different credentials than your current logon provides, then you need to type the following command: net use [Drive:] \\[ComputerName\ShareName] /user:[DomainName\Username] [Password]
+Note: If you want to use different credentials than your current logon provides, you can type the command "net use [Drive:] \\[ComputerName\ShareName] /user:[DomainName\Username] [Password]" to access a shared resource.

-For example, to map the root of the shared folder named Share on ComputerName to the Z: drive by using the User1 account in the Contoso domain, type the following command: net use z: \\computername\share /user:contoso\user1 password
+To map the root of the shared folder named Share on ComputerName to the Z: drive using the User1 account in the Contoso domain, type the command "net use z: \\computername\share /user:contoso\user1 password".

-Step 4: To verify that the shared folder is mapped to the drive, type the mentioned command in Command Prompt and tap Enter: "net use" you will see the list of all mapped drives.
+Step 4: To verify that the shared folder is mapped to the drive, type "net use" in Command Prompt and press Enter, which will display a list of all mapped drives.

-Note: You can also use * as a wildcard character for the Drive to delete all mapped network drives.
+Note: You can use the asterisk (*) as a wildcard character to delete all mapped network drives.

 Related Articles